fbpx Skip to content

 Mitäs offers delicious meals, including vegetarian, vegan and gluten free options.

-Our two bars, Barpaali and Ullan baari 3000, offer a selection of drinks including craft beers and Mitäs cocktails.
+Our three bars, PÖB, Kaski Bar and Ullan baari 3000, offer a selection of drinks including craft beers and Mitäs cocktails.

 Drinks are allowed on the whole festival area!